Sign up for Free Phone Consultation

 We work together with many adoption attorneys and agencies that do not have active search programs.
 They often use our facilitation services as their primary search vehicle.
-Others claim to help, and a few do a good job, but for most attorneys or agencies, locating potential birth mothers is not their area of expertise.
+Others claim to help, and a few do a good job, but for most attorneys or agencies, locating potential expectant mothers is not their area of expertise.

 It is very important that you understand the services that they provide and do not pay for services that you are not getting.
 Also, you don’t want to pay for overlapping services.

 If an agency or attorney is truly providing an aggressive search program don’t duplicate their efforts by hiring a facilitator.
 This is where knowledge is critical.

 Many of our clients come to us after spending years on an agency or attorney wait list.
 These people did not ask the right questions before paying for services.

 Important questions to ask adoption professionals:

 If you are going to use a facilitator, an attorney or an agency in your search for potential birth parents it is important that you ask the following questions.
 By properly understanding each person’s role in the adoption process you can greatly reduce your time, risk and expenses incurred.

-- Do you provide an active birth mother search program for your clients?
+- Do you provide an active expectant mother search program for your clients?

-- If you do provide a search program, can you give me an overview of how you reach potential birth mothers?
+- If you do provide a search program, can you give me an overview of how you reach potential expectant mothers?

 - How many adoptions do you complete each year?

-- Of the adoptions you finalized last year, how many were a result of you locating the birth parents?
+- Of the adoptions you finalized last year, how many were a result of you locating the expectant parents?

 - How many clients do you work with at a time?